logo

 Vector vs pixel images

-What is a vector image?
+vector vs pixelWhat is a vector image?
 Vector graphics use geometrical points, lines, curves, and shapes based on mathematical equations to represent images in computer graphics.
+Vector images can be enlarged to any size with no lose in image quality.

 What is a pixel based image?
 Pixel-based images are photographic files converted to grids of small rectangular cells (pixels).
 The smaller and closer together the cells, the better the quality of the image.
 When a pixel image is enlarged, it can appear grainy (pixellated) because the eye can distinguish individual cells.
+A pixel based image will lose image sharpness when enlarged.

 FAQ